mdm33/digrec/README.md

 $ bin/rails c
 ```

+## Data

+For convenience, we have also included copies of the data files from the current version of the DiGreC corpus.
+The primary repository for this dataset is at [https://doi.org/10.21251/59fd3210-83fe-4d1c-8d18-f2cd1168ccd6](https://doi.org/10.21251/59fd3210-83fe-4d1c-8d18-f2cd1168ccd6), which includes credits and citation information; however, the files on this site provide some additional data formats which may be useful for testing and development.
+The file digrec.xml contains the full XML version of the corpus, as exported by rake.
+The csv files represent a streamlined version of the relational database used by the Rails server, and should contain all the information exposed through the web interface.
+There is also a list of the verb lexemes that have been explicitly targeted by the DiGreC project to date.

 ## License

-DiGreC is licensed under the terms of the GNU General Public License version 2.
+The DiGreC web application is licensed under the terms of the GNU General Public License version 2.
 See the file `COPYING` for details.
 PROIEL Annotator was written by Marius L. Jøhndal (University of Cambridge/University of Oslo), Dag Haug (University of Oslo) and Anders Nøklestad (University of Oslo).
 DiGreC was adapted and developed by Morgan Macleod (Ulster University).

+The DiGreC data files are licensed under the terms of the [Open Data Commons Attribution License (ODC-By) v1.0](https://opendatacommons.org/licenses/by/1-0/)